The patient can expect a flatter abdomen and buttock tightening, diminishing thigh cellulite and removal of back rolls or excess back skin.

 Are there risks associated with a body lift?

 Any surgical procedure involves risks and potential complications.
 As with any surgical procedure, bleeding and infection can occur and a careful assessment of the potential risks and benefits must be made preoperatively during the consultative process.
-Aesthetic complications such as skin and fat irregularity and waviness can occur.
+Aesthetic complications such as irregularity and waviness of skin or fat can occur.
 Fortunately complications are uncommon and most patients are satisfied with their results following a body lift.